-The Padrón is the town hall register of inhabitants, a register that is used by the National Institute of Statistics, the INE, (Instituto Nacional de Estadística de España) to complete the national census every year.
-The word ’empadronamiento’ actually means census.
+The ‘padrón’ is the municipal register of inhabitants.
+It records how many people are registered as living in each Town Hall ‘municipality’.
+The list is also used by the National Institute of Statistics, the INE, (Instituto Nacional de Estadística de España) to complete a national census every year.
+The word ‘padrón’ is an abbreviation of the word ’empadronamiento’ which means census.

-The Origin of the Padron
+The Origin of the ‘Padrón’

 When you register you are given a certificate, (certificado de empadronamiento), which is often required by the authorities as proof of where you live, when you use or apply for public services.
 The registry entry should therefore also record all the names of all people living at the address, including children, so that they appear on the certificate, as well.

-Some examples of things that a Padrón certificate is required for are-
+Some examples of things that a padrón certificate is required for are-

 - registering a child in a local school

-- changing ownership or registering a car
+- changing ownership of, or registering a car

 - setting up a contract with a utility company.

-Where do I get a Padrón certificate?
+Where do I get a ‘Padrón’ certificate?

 - your passport

-- your NIE numbe,
+- your NIE or residency certificate

 - copy of your Escritura (house deeds)

-Do I need to renew my Padrón?
+Do I need to renew my ‘Padrón’?

 Once issued, the padrón certificate is valid for 3 months as a document to validate your address.
 You therefore have to go and obtain a new certificate each time you need it as proof of address.